 Calla lilies like full sun.
 If they are planted somewhere that is too shady, they will not bloom.
 If calla lilies are getting too little light, they will be stunted.
 If you think that your calla lilies are not blooming because they are getting too little light, you will need to transplant them to a sunnier location.

 Making Calla Lilies Planted in Containers Rebloom

 While the same things that affect calla lilies planted in the ground can also affect calla lilies planted in containers, there is a more common reason that container grown calla lilies do not bloom.
 This reason is that they do not get a dormant period in order to prepare for a blooming season.

 To make a calla lily plant in a container rebloom, you need to provide them with a dormant period.
 You can do this very easily.
 Once the calla lily plant has stopped blooming, stop providing water to it.
 Allow it to go bone dry.
 The foliage will die back and the plant will appear to be dead.
-Place it in a cool (not cold) dark place for 2 months.
+Place it in a cool (not cold) dark place for two months.
 After this, bring it back out into the light and resume watering it.
-The foliage will regrow and you calla lily plant will start to bloom shortly after this.
+The foliage will regrow and you calla lily plant will start to bloom shortly thereafter.